dmbdesignpdx/danielblakedesign/content/en/_index.md

 # Main Site Content Below (in About Section)
 ---

 I am a front end developer with a graphic design background living in Portland, OR and working as a <i>Web&nbsp;Developer</i> at <a href='https://theprogrampdx.com' rel='external noreferrer noopener' target='_blank'>The Program</a>.
-I've always been inspired by and excited about visual design and front end development &mdash; both have been my passion for the past ten years.
+I've always been inspired by and excited about digital visual design and front end development &mdash; both have been my passion for the past ten years.
 Websites should be usable, accessible, and, most importantly, enjoyable.
-That is the bar I set for&nbsp;myself.
+That is the bar I set for&nbsp;myself. 🤘